tickBit/Amiga-PlayVideo/README.md

     );
 ```

 There the first `-r 7` is the input frame rate, and second `-r 7` is the output frame rate.
+Also, in `scale=512:512` the numbers are `WIDTH:HEHIGHT` defined earlier.

 `PlayVideo.c` was made for only in small video files (in terms on file size) in mind.